vladimirKa002/tanks-game/Readme.md

 Analogue of a gameplay of a world-famous World of Tanks game implemented in 2D.
 The game was written purely by using Java Spring framework and Javascript.
-It is available on desktop-computer browsers (there were some performance issues on Firefox v100.0.2, on other browsers it should work fine).
+It is available on desktop-computer browsers.

 ## Installation
 To use the app launch docker container.
 Do this by using the following commands:

+Build image:
-Build image:&nbsp;&nbsp; docker build -t tanks-game .
+`docker build -t tanks-game .`

-Launch:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Launch:
-&nbsp;&nbsp;&nbsp; docker run -p 8080:8080 tanks-game
+`docker run -p 8080:8080 tanks-game`

 ## Implementation
 Multiplayer connection is performed by using WebSockets.
 On both client side (browser)